-The Intel Parallel Studio XE 2019 suite includes the
+The Intel Parallel Studio XE suite includes compliers named:

-./install_GUI.sh.
-If on a Linux system, be sure it’s to a permissions based drive (e.g. Ext4) and NOT a non-permissions filesystem like ExFAT, or the compiler will silently fail to install.
-If you still can’t run it, try just using the command-line (non-graphical) installer
+- Linux / MacOS: install to a permissions-aware drive (e.g. Ext4), NOT a non-permissions filesystem like ExFAT, or the compiler will silently fail to install.

 - architecture: Intel64 (IA-32 not used)

 - Intel C++ Compiler

 - Intel Fortran Compiler

 - Intel MKL for C/C++

 Enable the Intel compilers each time you want to use them with:

 - Windows: create a file